Saujanya-rajvanshi/THEORY/README.md

     this->salary = org0bj. salary;
 }
 ```

-💡 & (ampersand) is used in function parameters — specifically pass by reference — and how it prevents unnecessary copying and traps
+💡 & (ampersand) is used in function parameters — specifically pass by reference — and how it prevents unnecessary copying and traps <br>
+This will call copy constructor again <br>
+That again needs a copy → infinite recursion <br>

+construction -> base class -> derived class
+destruction ->  derived class -> base class

 ---